shanepeckham/CADLab_Loyalty/README.md

 ![alt text](https://github.com/shanepeckham/CADHackathon_Loyalty/blob/master/Images/StartingAPI.jpg)

 Your Legacy Ticket API should now be listening on port 8000 but this will not be accessible from the outside world.
+Note, if you restart your VM or want to restart the legacy api, simply navigate to the CADHackathon_Loyalty folder and run

 ## 5. Now we will import the Case Contact List API (Legacy Ticket API) into API Management.